hafeez3000/magento2-s3/README.md

 * For avoid accident delete file or got ransomware needed to recover files.
 See below for details. https://superuser.com/questions/55688/amazon-s3-recover-deleted-file

 * If your site is using https, will need to setup Clound Front with ssl cert.
 Otherwise the site will show unsecured.
+Origin of cloud front should point to Static website hosting endpoint.

 -------